Askar-A-A/DCS_Calendar/README.md

-# Calendar for the DCS community events.
+# Calendar for game events.
 Written on Django

 the base was taken from:
 https://www.youtube.com/watch?v=HvnPeeLEVq0&t=0s